df398/flocky/README.md

 Install procedure:

-(1) Install OpenMPI or MPICH for parallel execution:
+(1) Install OpenMPI or MPICH for parallel execution (for a serial version, skip to step 2):

 On Ubuntu to install mpich type:
 ```bash